 You’ve had a successful vaginal delivery in the past

-Whether you’ve had your vaginal delivery prior to the C-section, or as a VBAC, a successful vaginal birth is a positive note in the medical records when it comes to determining VBAC status.
+Whether you’ve had your vaginal delivery before the C-section or as a VBAC, a successful vaginal birth is a positive note in the medical records when determining VBAC status.

 Your C-section was performed using a low-transverse incision.